kubernetes/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 ## Simulate Pod and Node failure {#simulate-pod-and-node-downtime}

-To demonstrate the increased availability of reading from the pool of slaves instead of a single server, keep the `SELECT @@server_id` loop from above running while you force a Pod out of the Ready state.
+To demonstrate the increased availability of reading from the pool of replicas instead of a single server, keep the `SELECT @@server_id` loop from above running while you force a Pod out of the Ready state.